Bryan Reynolds Player Props: Pirates vs. Cardinals

-On Thursday, Bryan Reynolds (on the back of going 1-for-4) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 7:45 PM ET.
+Bryan Reynolds -- 0-for-1 in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Jake Woodford on the hill, on April 14 at 8:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Astros.
+In his most recent game he had a hitless showing (0-for-1) against the Cardinals.

 Bryan Reynolds Game Info & Props vs. the Cardinals